spacetelescope/nirspec_pipe_testing_tool/README.md

 of this guide to do that.

+6. In a text file editor, you are going to modify the configuration file ```cwspec2_config.cfg```, which lives at ```/nirspec_pipetesting_tool/calwebb_spec2_pytests/```.
+This is the file that controls all the input that the tool needs.
+Please open it and make sure that:
+- All the paths point to the right places (the files can be located anywhere, but the both the pipeline and the tool will run faster if the files are local to your computer).
+- Set to True or False the steps that you want to be ran or not.
+- All the additional arguments for the testing tool are correct, e.g. the threshold values and figure switches in the bottom part of the file.

-6. Run calwebb_detector1 to obtain the level 2 data required to run the testing tool.
-In a terminal, go into the directory where the testing tool lives (i.e. at the level of the calwebb_spec2 directory), and make sure the testing conda environment.
+7. You are now ready to run ```calwebb_detector1``` to obtain the level 2 data required to run the testing tool.
+In a terminal, go into the directory where the testing tool lives (i.e. at the level of the ```/calwebb_spec2/``` directory), and make sure the testing conda environment is on.
 Now type:
 ```bash
 python ../utils/runcal_detector1.py /path_where_the_uncal_file_lives/uncal_file.fits
 ```
 This will execute calwebb detector 1 in a single run, using the configuration file that you have for it in the ```utils``` directory.
 You can also add a ```-sbs``` in order to execute the processing of level 1 step by step.

-7. In a text file editor, you are going to modify the configuration file "cwspec2_config.cfg".
-This is the file that controls all the input that the tool needs.
-- This is where you will give all the arguments to the testing tool.
+If everything went well, you now w should have the input for running the testing tool.
-- Make sure all the paths are what you need.
-- Set to True or False the steps that you want to be ran or not.
-- Modify the threshold values and figure switches in the bottom part of the file.

 8. See what pytests will be executed and in which order.
 Within the active conda environment type: